-On November 5, 2013 Syncplicity will announce new and significant features in a live event from key executives at Syncplicity and EMC Corporation.
-As Syncplicity redefines how you share and store files, you’ll want to hear what the future of online file sharing will look like across your enterprise.
+On November 5, 2013 Syncplicity by Axway will announce new and significant features in a live event from key executives at Syncplicity by Axway and EMC Corporation.
+As Syncplicity by Axway redefines how you share and store files, you’ll want to hear what the future of online file sharing will look like across your enterprise.

 During the live event we are announcing: